-Inland letter of credit is exactly like a regular letter of credit.
-The only difference between the two is that regular letter of credit is used for international transactions whereas the inland letter of credit is used for domestic transactions.
-Consequently, we can say that an inland letter of credit is a payment instrument used to facilitate domestic trade.
+An inland letter of credit is exactly like a regular letter of credit.
+The only difference between the two is that a regular letter of credit is used for international transactions, whereas the inland letter of credit is used for domestic transactions.
+Consequently, we can say that this letter of credit is a payment instrument used to facilitate domestic trade.

 Why Inland Letter of Credit?

 If we understand the common usage of the letter of credit, we can understand that a letter of credit is used to mitigate risk related to international trade.
-The bank becomes the intermediate between the buyer and the seller to ensure smooth and risk-free transaction.
-So some may wonder why have a letter of credit designed specifically for domestic trade transactions?
+The bank becomes the intermediate between the buyer and the seller to ensure a smooth and risk-free transaction.
+Some may wonder why a letter of credit is designed specifically for domestic trade transactions?